Asteroid User Guide

 1 2 3

-In addition, the example employs pattern matching using the head-tail operator in order to iterate over the list elements and print print them.
+The example employs pattern matching using the head-tail operator in order to iterate over the list elements and print them.
 The

 termination condition of the loop is computed with the

 As we have seen earlier, Asteroid supports pattern matching on function arguments in the style of ML and many other functional programming languages.
-Here is an example that uses pattern matching on function arguments using custom data structures.
-The program below implements Peano addition on terms using the two Peano axioms,
+Here is an example that uses pattern matching on function arguments using binary tree data structures,

 Asteroid allows the user to attach conditions to patterns that need to hold in order